Learn more about the application process for admission online.

 Applying to Westminster is simple.
 This form will allow you to create a login for the application portal.

 After you’ve submitted the form, you’ll receive an email that will provide directions to log in to the application portal.
-If you prefer, a paper application is available.
 Please note that the application fee is $50 ($100 for international student applicants).

-If one of your children will be enrolling at Westminster for the first time in 2017-18, applications for admission are due by Tuesday, January 17.
-For your convenience, please apply through the Veracross parent portal using your parent ID and password.
+If one of your children will be enrolling at Westminster for the first time, please apply through the Veracross parent portal using your parent ID and password.

 Priority consideration is given to complete applications received before the deadline.
 Applications received after the deadline will be considered as openings become available.

-Application: Complete the parent portion of the application and have your student complete the appropriate section in his/her own words as directed.
-A paper application is also available for downloading and printing on the website.
+Application: Complete the online application.
+Please have your student complete the appropriate section in his/her own words as directed.

-Application Fee: The $50 application fee ($100 fee for international student applicants) should be paid with a check and mailed to the school within one week of the application submission.
+Application Fee: The $50 application fee ($100 fee for international student applicants) can be paid using a credit card or with a check mailed to the school within one week of the application submission.

 Westminster Christian Academy